Click to Skip Ahead

-It is currently a legal requirement for dogs to be microchipped, and a similar law is being introduced for cats.
-Beyond the legality, microchipping a pet helps ensure that it is found and returned more quickly if the pet goes missing.
-The procedure is generally painless and only takes a few seconds, and while typical costs range from £10 to £30, there are some centres and vets that will complete the procedure for free if owners meet certain criteria.
+It is currently a legal requirement for dogs and cats to be microchipped in the UK.
+Beyond the legality, microchipping a pet helps ensure they can be returned quickly when they go missing.
+The procedure is generally painless and only takes a few seconds, and while typical costs range from £10 to £30, there are some centres and vets that will complete the procedure for free if owners meet specific criteria.

-Read on to find out more about microchipping cats and dogs, and to determine how much the procedure costs.
+Read on to learn more about microchipping cats and dogs and to find out how much the procedure costs.

 The Importance of Microchipping Cats and Dogs

-It is the law that all dogs must be microchipped by the time they reach 8 weeks of age.
+All dogs must be microchipped by the time they reach 8 weeks of age, and all cats must be when they’re 20 weeks old.
 Owners of dogs with no microchip can face a fine of up to £500.
-Similar laws were introduced for cats and cat owners in 2023.
+Similar laws were introduced for cats and cat owners in June 2024.

 There are some exceptions to this law.
 If a vet believes that a dog should not be microchipped for health reasons, they can certify that there is no need for microchipping.
-This may be the case for some small breeds like Chihuahuas, in which case the vet will certify that the dog does not need to be microchipped until it is older.
-You will need a certification from the vet and if you are buying a puppy from a breeder, they should either provide microchip registration details or a relevant vet certification.
+This may be the case for some small breeds like Chihuahuas, where the vet will certify that the dog does not need to be microchipped until they are older.
+You will need a certification from the vet and if you are buying a puppy from a breeder, they should provide microchip registration details or a relevant vet certification.

 If the worst happens and your cat or dog is killed in a road accident, for example, it also makes identification of the animal easier.